cgroll/riskMan/src/var_es.md

 $\Rightarrow$ **model risk**

+### Estimation risk vs model risk

+Estimation risk:

 . . .

+- **vanishes** with increasing sample size

+. . .

+- can be **quantified** (confidence intervals)

+. . .

+Model risk:

+. . .

+- increasing sample size only increases likelihood of detecting wrong model assumptions

+. . .

-For a detailed example illustrating the difference between inherent, estimation and model risk, see this [blog post](https://grollchristian.wordpress.com/2013/12/02/estimation-risk-and-model-risk/).
+For a **detailed example** illustrating the difference between inherent, estimation and model risk, see this [blog post](https://grollchristian.wordpress.com/2013/12/02/estimation-risk-and-model-risk/).